 Articles and studies by business experts normally inspire me and get me thinking.
 Such was the case after I read an article by Professor Vicente Falconi.

 This important industry figure has worked on numerous issues related to the earnings and permanence of major companies, and it caused me to consider how people develop personally and professionally at ClearSale.

-Sixteen years ago, when I founded the company with my partner Bernardo Lustosa, I had no idea the size we would be today.
-By 2016 we had over 800 employees and analyzed over 100 million transaction.
-Who would imagine that an idea we had in 1999 to develop fraud-prevention software would achieve such a sustainable level of granular business analyses, using solid statistical models and data taken from a unique industry database built by our team and the market.
-Along the way, we managed to pick up a few very important awards in the people dimension, such as Great Place to Work and Love Mondays.
+When I founded the company with partner Bernardo Lustosa 16 years ago, I had no idea the size to which we would grow today.
+By 2016, we had more than 800 employees and analyzed more than 100 million transactions.
+Who would imagine that an idea we had in 1999 to develop fraud-prevention software -- using solid statistical models and data taken from a unique industry database built by our team and the market -- would achieve such a sustainable level of granular business analyses?

-Just as an example, we recently had an employee who worked on events for a year, but that clearly was not an area where she shined.
-Management helped her define her personal and professional goal - she wanted to work as a journalist, which was her training, translating what the company does into content.
-Once this was set up her career took off and her eyes were shining again.
-The improvement is perceptible as we walk the corridors and when we see the quality of her deliveries, her planning and her ideas.
+Consider the ClearSale employee who worked on events for a year.
+She did well, but it wasn't an area in which she shined.
+So management helped her define her personal and professional goal.
+It turns out she wanted to work as a journalist, which was her training, translating what the company does into content.
+Once we identified this goal and modified her job to reflect her strengths, her career took off and her eyes were shining again.
+The improvement is perceptible in the quality of her deliveries, her planning and her ideas.

 It's this mindset that lets ClearSale and other companies deliver significant results and surpass its targets even in crisis years, such as in 2016.
 We value the human side of our team, making sure we offer education and management that helps extract individual growth from each and every one of us to ensure the collective victory.